penrose/penrose/examples/structural-formula/DevLog.md

 However, I didn't realize until now that labels _have_ to be given in TeX; we can't just use plain-text labels.
 I created an issue here: <https://github.com/penrose/penrose/issues/721>

+I tried adding an SVG `Image` to my Style, by placing the SVG file in the same directory as the `.sty` file, but nothing showed up.
+Seems it has to go in `penrose/packages/core/assets/`.
+And it's not even clear how to re-build the system so that it recognizes new SVGs in that directory.
+Added an issue here: <https://github.com/penrose/penrose/issues/723>

 ## Running the programs

 Things worked out ok for a small example like a water molecule (just two hydrogens and an oxygen).
 But when I tried running a bigger molecule (caffeine) everything slowed down considerably.
 I think this has to do with having an all-pairs `encourage` statement, where every atom tries to reach a certain distance from every other.
 Here, it seems like _compiling_ is what is taking forever; once an initial compilation step has completed (it seems), it's fast to resample and optimize the diagram.